Population dynamics of multiple ecDNA types: Discussion

-If identical fitness and one-way switching e.g. from yellow to red is considered, the mean and variation for the pure yellow population exhibit a progressive decrease with an increase in the switching probability.
+If identical fitness and one-way switching is considered, for example from yellow to red, the mean and variation for the pure yellow population exhibit a progressive decrease with an increase in the switching probability.
 Conversely, the opposite trend is observed for the pure red population.
 This is observable in different ways.
-First by looking at the analytical approximations in Table \ref{tabmom1}, the normalised average copy number for pure red cells, i.e. their first moment, is of order $\approx -te^{-t}$, compared to ones for pure yellow, that decreases proportionally to $\approx e^{-t}$, and mix cells; the variance is accordingly monotonically increasing for pure red.
-Secondly, we present how first and second moments changes over time in simulations in Figure \ref{figuramom1}, which agrees to our analytical results above.
-These observations suggest that in the case of one-way switching (e.g. towards red ecDNA type), under conditions of identical positive fitness for cells carrying ecDNA, pure red cells are going to be the majority on the long run.
+First by looking at the analytical approximations in Table \ref{tabmom1}, the normalised average copy number for pure red cells, i.e. their first moment, is increasing, compared to ones for pure yellow, that decreases proportionally to $\approx e^{-pt}$, and mix cells; the variance is accordingly monotonically increasing for pure red.
+Secondly, we present how first and second moments changes over time in simulations in Figure \ref{F:figuramom1}, which agrees to our analytical results above.
+These observations suggest that in the case of one-way switching from yellow to red, under conditions of identical positive fitness for cells carrying ecDNA, pure red cells are going to be the majority on the long run.
+The opposite behaviour is expected if the one-way switching is considered from red to yellow ecDNA.

 However, if the switching is two-way between the two ecDNA types, the mix population shows an increase in the average copy number proportionate to the switching probability.
-This suggests that intermediate levels of switching may create advantageous conditions for the proliferation of mix cells, paving the way for further investigations into the optimal switching dynamics.\\In summary, we constructed a general theoretical model of multiple ecDNA types, which match the recent experimental and clinical observations and provide a general framework to investigate the complex dynamics of extra-chromosomal DNA interactions in cancers.
+This suggests that intermediate levels of switching may create advantageous conditions for the proliferation of mix cells, paving the way for further investigations into the optimal switching dynamics.

+In summary, we constructed a general theoretical model of multiple ecDNA types, which match the recent experimental and clinical observations and provide a general framework to investigate the complex dynamics of extra-chromosomal DNA interactions in cancers.